dcarver1/carverd/_drafts/deepWork.md

 # Review of Deep Work by Cal Newport

 This book is about the promotion of productivity by the focus of attention on single tasks for long periods of time.
 It pulls examples mostly from the business and academic world where professional success has some well define metrics.
-What is attractive to me about the work is that the ideas allign well with the more spiritual self help books I've been reading.
+What is attractive to me about the work is that the ideas align well with the more spiritual self help books I've been reading.
 Focus, attention, and direction line up in your experience of the world or within this books arguments the professional ambitions

 ### Introduction